Louise de Marillac: Decision on life

-Antoine died in 1625.
-Widowed and lacking financial means, she had to move.
-Vincent lived near her new dwelling.
-At first, he was reluctant to be her confessor, as he was busy with his Confraternities of Charity.
-Members were aristocratic ladies of charity, who were helping him nurse the poor and look after neglected children, a real need of the day, but the ladies were busy with many of their own concerns and duties.
+After Antoine died, Louise was widowed and lacking financial means; she had to move, and Vincent de Paul lived near her new dwelling.
+At first, he was reluctant to be her confessor, as he was busy with his Confraternities (later the Ladies) of Charity.
+Members were aristocratic women who helped him serve the poor and look after neglected children, a real need of the day, but many were also busy with their own concerns and duties.
 His work needed many more helpers, especially ones who were peasants themselves and so would be closer to the poor.
 He also needed someone who could teach and organize them.

-Over the next four years, Vincent and Louise often met and communicated by letters.
+Over the next four years, Vincent and Louise often met and also communicated by letters.
 Vincent guided Louise to a greater balance in a life of moderation, peace and calm.
 In 1629, Vincent invited Louise to become involved in his work with the Confraternities of Charity.
 She found great success in these endeavors.
 Then, in 1632, Louise made a spiritual retreat.
 Her intuition led her to understand that it was time to intensify her ministry with poor and needy persons.
-Louise, now forty-two years old, communicated this objective to Monsieur Vincent.
+Louise, now 42, communicated this objective to Vincent.